mynaparrot/plugNmeet-docs/docs/api/recording/delete.md

 Endpoint: `/recording/delete`

+This endpoint allows you to permanently delete a recording from the server.
+This action is irreversible and will remove the recording file and all associated metadata.

+This is a critical administrative function for managing storage and ensuring compliance with data retention policies.
+You would typically integrate this into your application's interface to allow authorized users to remove recordings they no longer need.

 | Field     | Type   | Position | Required | Description                          |
 | --------- | ------ | -------- | :------- | ------------------------------------ |
 | record_id | string | root     | Yes      | Recording Id that you want to delete |